ChanthMiao/ghc-wiki-mirror/Tracking-Spurious-Failures.md

 This document describes my work to track and mitigate spurious failures.

-You can cut to the chase by viewing [the dashboard][dashboard].
+You can cut to the chase by viewing [the dashboard][dashboard] or my [repo of scripts and queries][spurious failure repo].
 To make sense of it, you might want to read on a bit.